This is the multi-page printable view of this section. Click here to print.

 Node auto-recovery settings can also be configured on the cluster node pool creation page.

-• When it is a node auto-recovery target
+• When the node is an auto-recovery target

-• If a node reports NotReady status in consecutive checks for a certain time threshold (about 10 minutes)
+• If a node reports a NotReady status in consecutive checks for a certain time threshold (approximately 10 minutes)

-• If the node does not report any status for a certain time threshold (about 10 minutes)
+• When a node does not report its status at all for a certain time threshold (approximately 10 minutes)

-• If not a node automatic recovery target
+• If the node is not a target for automatic recovery

-• When five or more abnormal nodes occur simultaneously in the same node pool
+• When more than five abnormal nodes occur simultaneously in the same node pool.

-Node pool labels are a feature for selectively scheduling workloads onto nodes.
+Node pool labels are a feature for optionally scheduling workloads onto nodes.

 Caution

-• When applying node pool label, it is not applied to existing nodes, and the label is applied only to newly created nodes.
+• When applying a node pool label, it is not applied to existing nodes; the label is applied only to nodes created thereafter.

 • If you need to apply a label to an existing node, the user must set it directly with kubectl.

-To set the node pool label, follow the steps below.
+To set the node pool label, follow these steps.

 2. Click the Cluster menu on the Service Home page.
-You will be taken to the Cluster List page.
+2. Navigate to the Cluster List page.

 3. On the Cluster List page, select the cluster for which you want to set the node pool label.
-It navigates to the Cluster Details page.
+3. Navigate to the Cluster Details page.

-4. Cluster Details page, select the Node Pool tab, then click the Node Pool Name you want to edit.
-You will be taken to the Node Pool Details page.
+4. On the Cluster Details page, select the Node Pool tab, then click the Node Pool Name you want to edit.
+4. Navigate to the Node Pool Details page.

-5. Node Pool Details page, when you click the Edit icon of the label, the Edit Label popup window opens.
+5. On the Node Pool Details page, when you click the Edit icon of a label, the Edit Label popup opens.

-6. Label Edit In the popup window, click the Add button to add the required number of labels.
+6. In the Label Edit popup, click the Add button to add as many labels as needed.

 7. Enter the label information and click the Confirm button.

-Node pool taint is a feature to prevent workloads from being scheduled onto nodes.
+Node pool taint is a feature that prevents workloads from being scheduled onto nodes.

 Caution

-• If you set a taint on all node pools, pods required for normal cluster operation may not run.
+• If you set taints on all node pools, pods required for normal cluster operation may not be scheduled.

-• When applying node pool taint, it is not applied to existing nodes, and the taint is applied only to newly created nodes.
+• When applying a node pool taint, it does not affect existing nodes; the taint is applied only to nodes created thereafter.

-• If you need to apply a taint to an existing node, the user must set it directly with kubectl.
+• If you need to apply a taint to an existing node, the user must configure it directly with kubectl.

-To set the node pool taint, follow the steps below.
+To configure the node pool taint, follow these steps.

-2. Click the Cluster menu on the Service Home page.
-Go to the Cluster List page.
+2. On the Service Home page, click the Cluster menu.
+2. Navigate to the Cluster List page.

-3. Cluster List page, select the cluster you want to set the node pool label for.
-Move to the Cluster Details page.
+3. Select the cluster for which you want to set a node pool taint on the Cluster List page.
+3. Navigate to the Cluster Details page.

-4. Cluster Details page, select the Node Pool tab, then click the Node Pool Name you want to edit.
-You will be taken to the Node Pool Details page.
+4. Cluster Details page, after selecting the Node Pool tab, click the Node Pool name you wish to modify.
+4. Navigate to the Node Pool Details page.

-5. On the Node Pool Details page, clicking the Edit icon of a taint opens the Edit Taint popup.
+5. On the Node Pool Details page, clicking the Edit icon of a taint opens the Edit Taint popup window.

-6. Tint Edit In the popup window, click the Add button to add tints as many as needed.
+6. Tint Edit In the popup window, click the Add button to add the required number of tints.

 7. Enter the tint information and click the Confirm button.

-Node pool advanced settings is a feature to apply detailed settings such as the number of pods, PID, logs, image GC, etc. within a worker node.
+Node pool advanced settings are a feature for applying detailed configurations such as the number of pods per node, PID, logs, and image garbage collection.

 Caution

-After creating a node pool, it cannot be modified.
-If an incorrect value is entered, the node may not operate normally.
+Node pools cannot be modified after creation.
+If an invalid value is entered, the node may not operate correctly.

 Reference